 Before I dig into this question I want to give everyone a bit of background on Linda’s story as this definitely affects the way I answer her question.
 She explains :

 I have a home-based baking business.
 I sell cupcakes, cookies and cakes.
 All my orders are unique and made to order—mostly birthdays, communions and baptisms.
 So in a business like this, is it normal to start at negative (at this point currently negative $2500), and if so, can I turn this around quickly?
 I’m trying to avoid going back to my old corporate HR job, and giving myself until the end of the year to turn this around.

 I’m wanting to enter the wedding industry as I think it’ll be more profitable, but I’m yet to make one wedding cake … and like you recommended I’ll be covering the cost of the first few wedding cakes so when will this negative profit state end?

-So many things to unpack here, but I’ll break it down into three reasons why your business might be losing money and how to change that.
+So many things to unpack here, but I’ll break it down into three reasons why your business might be losing money, handling employee payments and how to avoid losing money.

 First : Baking is a high material cost (and labor) industry.
 This would be similar for floral designers, online or retail shops who purchase inventory, potters, etc. Anyone who has to buy materials prior to completing their work.
 These types of industries often do incur some startup costs prior to making their first sale.